ParnLimwat/Astral/README.md

 ### Instructions for running the project
 The easiest way to run this project is to open it through a Google Colab.
 Displayed below is a step by step instruction on how to access the project.

-1. Go to https://colab.research.google.com/ on your web browser
+1. Go to https://colab.research.google.com/ on your web browser.

-2. Navigate to File < Open notebook
+2. Navigate to File < Open notebook.

-3. Choose GitHub and paste in the following link:
+3. Choose GitHub and paste in the following link: https://github.com/ParnLimwat/Astral/tree/main.

+4. Choose Astral.ipynb.

+Enjoy our project :)